 - Be a liaison between the RSO and the University

 - Be a sounding board

 - Be a source of continuity between years

 - Be informed of issues that affect the group

 - Double-check event/program details and provide programming advice (i.e. legal issues, contract negotiation, etc.)

 - Be well informed of all plans and activities of the group

 The Montana State University (MSU) name, logos, and team name ("Bobcats") and logos are registered and protected trademarks of Montana State University which may not be used without the express permission of Montana State University.
 This policy helps to ensure immediate recognition, the maintenance of appropriateness, and the prevention of commercial use without compensation to the University.

-Office of Activities and Engagement Poster Policy
+Office of Student Engagement Poster Policy

 - Include this information on all posters.
 If this information is not shown on posters, we will not distribute them.